CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-CivicActions' System and Services Acquisition Policy affects all personnel with purchasing authorization, and applies to all purchases or deployments including infrastructure, software or hardware.
+CivicActions' System and Services Acquisition Policy affects all personnel with purchasing authorization and applies to all purchases or deployments including infrastructure, software or hardware.
 The CivicActions System and Services Acquisition Policy contains the process for determining acceptance criteria for all system software and application services.
 The Acquisition Security Policy includes an assessment that evaluates the product based on the vendor’s security practices, policies, and past performance.
 It also details the potential maintenance and end-of-life ramifications with regards to security.
-CivicActions Security is responsible for determining the security documentation that must be included in information system or services acquisition contracts.
+CivicActions' Security Office is responsible for determining the security documentation that must be included in the information system or services acquisition contracts.
 Configuration and design of the development and production environments are hosted in the CivicActions Git repository.
-All documentation are strictly controlled regarding transportation and storage in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs.
+All documentation is strictly controlled regarding transportation and storage in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs.

 ### SA-5: Information System Documentation